keithhb33/AI-Movie-Shorts/README.md

 # AI-Movie-Shorts
-Turn Full Movies or .MP4 Files into AI-Generated Movie Trailers/Summaries Using AI.
+Turn Full Movies or .MP4 Files into AI-Generated Movie Trailers and Summaries using OpenAI.

 Example: